- 32 soft ladyfingers, split

 - Arrange 20 split ladyfingers around the edges and 12 split ladyfingers on the bottom of an ungreased 8-in. springform pan; set aside.
 In a small saucepan, sprinkle gelatin over cold lime juice; let stand for 1 minute.
 Heat over low heat, stirring until gelatin is completely dissolved; cool.

 - Meanwhile, beat cream cheese and sugar until smooth.
-Gradually beat in melted chocolate, lime peel and gelatin mixture.
+Gradually beat in melted chocolate, lime zest and gelatin mixture.
 Fold in whipped cream.
 Pour into prepared pan.
 Cover and refrigerate until set, about 3 hours.
 Remove sides of pan.
 If desired, serve with strawberry and lime slices.
 Yield: 12 servings.

 Reviews forRefrigerator Lime Cheesecake